sabiz/skyline-color.vim/README.md

 ## Feature

 - [ ] display clock
-- [ ] clock with sky color in statusline and tabline
+- [ ] clock with sky color in statusline or tabline
 and...?

 ## TODO